Information about the partners we work with at Plymouth University Peninsula Schools of Medicine and Dentistry.

 The Trust performs well against a number of key NHS indicators.
 For instance, The Dr Foster Hospital Guide 2013 shows we have a survival rate which is approximately twelve percent better than expected, making Plymouth one of the best hospital trusts in the UK.
 We have won and been short-listed for numerous awards, and won a national patient safety award in recognition of its achievements in reducing healthcare associated infections.

-Building an International Reputation for Research and Development
+International Reputation for Research and Development

 Plymouth’s clinical research continues to have an excellent reputation locally, nationally and is building internationally.
 We were identified as the second highest “Large Trust” recruiter to NIHR portfolio trials in the Guardian Trust research activity league tables 2013, reflecting our 591 active studies, of which 232 are currently recruiting, with 141 of these having opened in 2013/14.